Manjeetmalik1011/DotNet_Maui_Popup_Solution/README.md

-# .NET MAUI Community Toolkit Popup
+# .NET MAUI Community Toolkit Popup Solution

 The .NET MAU Community Toolkit is a collection of common elements for mobile development with .Net MAUI that people tend to replicate across multiple apps.
 It simplifies and demonstrates common developer tasks when building apps with Xamarin.Forms.